Oluwasetemi/school_of_engineering_v4/slides.md

 - `<title>Learning HTML</title>`
 - `<link rel="stylesheet" href="./style.css"/>`

-Read more about what elements should be included in the head {@Oluwasetemi/HEAD}
+Read more about what elements should be included in the head via [HEAD](https://github.com/Oluwasetemi/HEAD) a fork of {@joshbuchea/HEAD}

 ---